periperipatus/ecubioinformatics/differential_expression.md

 ```

 **Question 14:** How might PCA plots and sample distance plots be used for quality control (e.g. outlier detection)?
+What can be said in this instance?

 We can also plot these results according to the top most expressed genes.